sethwoodworth/FriendlyToS/README.md

 TODOs
 =====
- * research javascript web parsers/scrapers for ease of use
  * create Goal words list from Anton, Veil, &etc for parsing
    * pg.
 14 of Anton & Earp
    * (i.e. TRACK, AGGREGATE, PROVIDE)